 I just kill dream-spiders, drink wine, pet Squirrel.
 And each night I climb this tower of ashes to gaze at distant lights.

 There is so much packed into this short story that there was no way I was going to attempt to add it all here.
 The notes above are my basic ideas of the repeated themes and motifs George R.R.
-Martin uses over and over again across his works, but I await the additional ideas other readers have.
+Martin uses over and over again across his works.
+Since this ending can be interpreted a few different way, I await the additional ideas other readers have.
+Please leave comments here or on the Twitter thread no matter when you read this story.

 A few lingering questions I have are: